isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-07-12-post-heaven-earth-and-brotherhood.md

 *The Triad Society: Or, Heaven and Earth Association* (1900) was originally written by William J. Stanton in the late 1890s as a series of journal articles.
 Stanton, a British police officer in Hong Kong, could speak Chinese dialects and was instrumental in surpressing the activities of the secret societies.[^14]

 The publication provides a comprehensive overview of Hong Kong’s Triad Society – the Tien Ti Hin or the Heaven and Earth Association.
 Stanton reproduced in his book the membership certificates of 10 secret societies that he had collected all over Southeast Asia.[^15] In addition to translating and explaining the various seals used by the Triad Society, Stanton also described the methods used to verify the identity of a member.
-These included hand signs, code words, asking specific test questions (see below) as well as knowledge of certain arrangements of objects such as teacups.
+These included hand signs, code words, asking specific test questions (see here) as well as knowledge of certain arrangements of objects such as teacups.

 <div style="background-color: white;"><img style="width:500px" src="/images/Vol-13-issue-2/heaven-earth-brotherhood/04_heavenearth.png"></div>